auth0/express-openid-connect/API.md

 A new object can be passed in to change what is returned from the authorization server depending on your specific scenario.

-For example, to receieve an access token for an API, you could initialize like the sample below.
+For example, to receive an access token for an API, you could initialize like the sample below.
 Note that `response_mode` can be omitted because the OAuth2 default mode of `query` is fine:

 ```js
 app.use(auth({